Comparison of ancient Roman deities with ancient Thamizh

 Jupiter

-sky and thunder, Holder of the Goat, sender of rain,
+Holder of the Goat,

 war, agricultural plenty, human fertility and wealth